It’s More Than Just Saving Buildings

 What Are Our Current Initiatives?

-Currently, the Sharon Historical Society is working on three initiatives:
+Currently, the Sharon Historical Society is working on four initiatives: